NealSavant/Selenium-Intro/README.md

 Ended up installing 952 cat photos in 10 minutes.
 Could be repurposed to download photos from many different subreddits.
 Eventually will try to pull videos as well.

-Slightly more advanced logic for scraping github data.

 ## Start App

 Install PIP, Python 3, Google Chrome

-Fortunately I found a way to dynamically install the chromium driver to avoid the manual setup nonsense.
+The chromium driver is encapsulated within runtime to avoid the manual setup nonsense.

 Step 1) Create Virtual Environment: